risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.6/deploy/risingwave-kubernetes.md

     s3:
       # Endpoint of the S3 compatible object storage.
       #
-      # Here we use Tencent Cloud Object Store (COS) in ap-guanzhou as an example.
+      # Here we use Tencent Cloud Object Store (COS) in ap-guangzhou as an example.
       endpoint: cos.ap-guangzhou.myqcloud.com

       # Region of the S3 compatible bucket.